 - If you are eying up the sofa and remote control for the day, treat yourself to new pjs .

 - Take yourself out for a walk.
 I would walk past houses and bet how many arguments I would spot.
 (Grass is not always greener and the picture card image of Christmas we presume everyone else is having sadly isn’t so).

 - Lastly, if you can manage it, buy yourself a pressie to put under the tree.
-I learnt this one several years in after realising I would not get a present any other way.
+I learned this one several years in after realizing I would not get a present any other way.

 Update – Wow time had flown.
 Its now 9 years on since I wrote this post and as we are approaching another Christmas I thought I would update this post with anything else I have learned.